Skip to content

 Indexing incoming mail Hundreds per day Classification + metadata extraction only

-Extracting supplier invoices Dozens per day Standardized fields, downstream accounting controls
+Extracting supplier invoices Dozens per day Standardised fields, downstream accounting controls

 Capturing structured forms Variable Pre-defined fields, fixed positions